mcclaskey/batch_fslstats/README.md

 ### Get the mean value of a set of .nii files (using fslstats -M) and save the output to a .csv file
 batch_fslstats is a small set of functions that run fslstats on a Windows PC and compile output to a csv file.
 Use this package if you have a set of .nii files and you need the mean value of each.
 The scripts currently only run the fslstats command `fslstats -M`.
 [Read more about FSL here](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/).

 These functions work very quickly and require minimal coding knowledge, but some limited familiarity with unix to do the initial setup.
-Setup should be about 20 minutes maximum (assuming no problems), and once set up the scripts can process ~200 .nii files in 90 seconds.
+Setup can be time-consuming if you need to do the entire thing (FSL can take a long time to install), but once set up the scripts can process ~200 .nii files in 90 seconds.
 Your mileage may vary depending on your machine's resources.

 > [!IMPORTANT]
 > FSL only works in a linux/unix environment.
 If you are on a PC then you need to install a WSL.
-For the purposes of these directions, any mentions of a "terminal window" or "command line" are referring to a unix terminal and not a PC terminal.
-In other words if you are on a PC running WSL2 or Docker, open the unix terminal and run commmands there.
+For the purposes of these directions, any mention of a "terminal window" or "command line" is referring to a unix or linux terminal and not a PC terminal.
+In other words if you are on a PC running WSL2 or Docker, open the linux terminal and run commmands there.

 # Instructions
 If this is your first time working with the scripts, first run through the setup instructions [here](https://github.com/mcclaskey/batch_fslstats/blob/iss3-update-documentation/README.md#setup).